MicrosoftDocs/winrt-api/windows.storage.provider/istorageproviderknownfoldersyncinfosource.md

     MyKnownFolderInfoSource::MyKnownFolderInfoSource()
     {
         // The cloud provider would assess its current state and use it to
         // inform File Explorer.
-In this example Documents is available for
+In this example, Documents is available for
-        // backup, Pictures is currently enrolling,and Downloads is already
+        // backup, Pictures is currently enrolling, and Downloads is already
         // backed up (enrolled).
         winrt::StorageProviderKnownFolderEntry documents{};
         documents.KnownFolderId(FOLDERID_Documents);